BONS-AI-VCA-AMC/Robustness/README.md

 and compression, respectively.
 Our findings emphasize the significance of including robustness evaluation for DNNs used in endoscopy.

 # Results
+The figures below show the effect of individual image degradations at different severity levels.
+All corruptions are included to create the R5-test set (all corruptions with severity level upt to 5).
+\
+\

 ![FIG 1.](Images/user_dependent.png)
 **Fig 1.** *Effects of user-dependent image degradation on model performance.
 The blue areas indicate the levels of severity expected to be present in expert datasets, while the